 - Cloud storage and hosting providers

-- Artificial intelligence and machine learning service providers (including providers of speech synthesis, natural language processing, and large language model technologies)
+- Artificial intelligence and machine learning service providers, including providers of speech recognition, speech synthesis, natural language processing, large language model technologies, evaluation tools, and other AI-enabled technologies used to provide or improve the Services.

 - Payment processors